seanblankenship/appnet-bp/readme.md

 ### Displaying Tweets

 use `<div id="twitter"></div>` to display the tweets wherever you would like them to style the tweets, use the ul and ul li elements to target the unordered list that is created quick note: retweets will not show up in this list. if you have `$twitter_tweets` set to 5 and the last five posts that have been made are all retweets, nothing will show up (if 3 of last 5 posts were retweets, only the 2 real posts will display...it will return nothing for the 3 retweets)

-### Image Rollovers

-For the rollovers to work, the rollover image must be the same names as the original image+o.jpg.
-(i.e. if nav\_01.jpg is the original image, the rollover image must be named nav\_01o.jpg for this to work) If you want to use .gif or .png files instead of .jpg files, all you need to do is open rollovers.js and find .jpg and replace with .gif or .png